Ohio Toxic Tort Lawyer: Talcum Powder Cancer Claims

-If you or your loved one have been diagnosed with Ovarian Cancer and have used Talcum Powder for feminine hygiene and have questions about the legal options available, contact The Lyon Firm (800) 513-2403.
+If you or a loved one have been diagnosed with Ovarian Cancer due to the genital use of talcum powder and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.